WAC Clearinghouse Writing Guide

 Notes Format:

 Numeral.
-Author-First Name first, Book Title-in italics, (Place of Publication: Name of Publisher, Year of Publication)-in parenthesis, Page Number(s) when citing specific portions or quoted passages.
+Book Title (Place of Publication: Name of Publisher, Year of Publication), Page Number(s) when citing specific portions or quoted passages.

 Bibliography Format:

-Author-Last Name first.
-Book Title-in italics.
-Place of Publication: Name of Publisher, Year of Publication-no parenthesis.
+Book Title.
+Place of Publication: Name of Publisher, Year of Publication.

 Notes Format: